- OPTION 1: Complete The University of Tulsa Online Application

 - Materials can be mailed to The University of Tulsa Office of Admission, 800 South Tucker Drive, Tulsa, OK 74104

-- A personal interview with an admission counselor is strongly suggested, but not required.
+- A Talk with Tulsa appointment with an admission counselor is strongly suggested, but not required.

 - Home school students should refer to the Home School Checklist for additional requirements.